GenerativeAI-ResearchProjects/BioExtractAI/README.md

 - Recover missing or misread evidence by re-examining the full source text.

 These behaviors make adjudication a valuable component of the pipeline that showed significant improvement, addressing multiple common problems that the current AI models have when performing information-extraction tasks.

+### Limitations

+Despite its promise, several limitations remain:

+- Dependence on Source Text Quality: AI models can only extract what is explicitly or implicitly present in the paper.
+Poorly reported experiments, ambiguous wording, or missing metadata can still lead to incomplete or incorrect answers, even after adjudication.

+- Categorical vs. Boolean Challenges: While adjudication improves performance on both Boolean and categorical questions, categorical questions—such as drug types, sample sources, or GenBank accession numbers—remain more error-prone due to their open-ended nature and diverse possible answers.

+- Scaling to Large Corpora: Running three independent QA passes plus adjudication for each paper increases computational cost and processing time.
+While feasible for focused datasets (e.g., HIV drug resistance papers), scaling to tens of thousands of publications will require optimizations or selective triaging.

+- Reliance on AI Expertise: The adjudicator itself is an AI model trained to critically evaluate outputs.
+Systematic biases in the adjudicator could propagate if not monitored, and the quality of adjudication may vary across domains or as models evolve.

+- Evaluation Limitations: Agreement with the human gold standard measures overall correctness but may not capture subtle differences in evidence interpretation or nuanced reasoning.
+Some outputs may be factually correct yet diverge from the gold standard due to interpretive differences.

+### Going Forward

+Future directions to strengthen the framework include:

+- Adaptive Question Prioritization: Dynamically assigning more adjudication resources to difficult categorical or verification-focused questions, reducing unnecessary computation for simpler Boolean tasks.

+- Multi-Source Integration: Extending the system to cross-reference multiple papers or databases, allowing adjudication to resolve inconsistencies and fill gaps in evidence from a broader context.

+- Human-in-the-Loop Feedback: Incorporating expert review to periodically audit adjudicated answers, refine adjudicator heuristics, and identify domain-specific pitfalls, further improving reliability.

+- Model Updates and Fine-Tuning: Iteratively retraining both the base QA models and the adjudicator on newly curated data can reduce recurring errors and improve generalizability across scientific domains.

+- Automated Evidence Verification: Developing mechanisms to automatically check links, accession numbers, and reported experimental data can further reduce errors in questions like public sequence availability or GenBank accession reporting.